crs4/ome_seadragon-docker/README.md

 ## Examples

-A Docker compose example to run a completed ome_seadragon stack can be found [here](https://github.com/lucalianas/ome_seadragon_compose)
+A Docker compose example to run a complete ome_seadragon stack can be found [here](https://github.com/lucalianas/ome_seadragon_compose)